 - Dental Insurance (Fund 615)

 - Medical Insurance (Fund 616)

 - Vision Insurance (Fund 617)

 - Vacation and Comp (Fund 640)

 - Sick Leave (Fund 641)

 - Post Employment Benefits (Fund 642)

-- 2. General Fund Forecast As part of the annual budget process, it is the City's policy to prepare a General Fund Forecast for the next five to eight years.
-Generally, estimates should be conservative and based on a variety of information such as: - Historical patterns - Industry experts and forecasts from consultants when applicable - Annual forecasts and updates from California Public Employees' Retirement System (PERS) - Applicable Memorandum of Understandings with the various employee bargaining groups - Department Heads and Management in regards to changes or new programs that may have a budgetary impact - 3.
-Budget Kickoff As directed by the City Manager, it is the City's policy to have an annual budget kickoff meeting with all Department Heads and Budget Officers to review the assumptions for the upcoming budget process.
+- 2. General Fund Forecast As part of the annual budget process, it is the City's policy to prepare a General Fund Forecast for the next five years.
+Generally, estimates should be conservative and based on a variety of information such as:

+- Historical patterns

+- Industry experts and forecasts from consultants when applicable

+- Annual forecasts and updates from California Public Employees' Retirement System (PERS)

+- Applicable Memorandum of Understandings with the various employee bargaining groups

+Department Heads and Management in regards to changes or new programs that may have a budgetary impact

+The City's General Fund Forecast is further discussed in the Budget Message section.

+3. Budget Kickoff - As directed by the City Manager, it is the City's policy to have an annual budget kickoff meeting with all Department Heads and Budget Officers to review the assumptions for the upcoming budget process.
 The purpose of this meeting is to provide guidelines that will assist the various Departments in the preparation of their respective budgets.
 Information presented at this meeting may include items such as revenue estimates, personnel expenditures, maintenance & operation expenditures, capital outlay, and relevant forecasts.